 Helix Plus (Nightfall) Review Highlights

-- Durability: The Plus was made for those with heavier builds, and can comfortably support up to 1,000lbs.
+- Durability: The Plus was made for those with heavier builds, and can comfortably support up to 1,000 pounds.
 How?
 It’s made with high density foams and extra large coils that provide stability, support, and durability.

 T&N Original Mattress Review Highlights

 - Motion transfer: We gave the Tuft & Needle Original all-foam mattress a high score for motion transfer.
 The foam layers keep movement isolated near their place of origin, so you aren’t disrupted by movement on the other side of the mattress.

 - Spine alignment: The Tuft & Needle cradles your spine so it stays in a neutral position while you sleep.
 The result is reduced back pain, less stiffness, and better whole body health.

 - Responsiveness: Tuft & Needle’s proprietary Adaptive Foam has more bounce than traditional memory foams.
 It adapts to your changes in position in real time, making it a great choice for combo sleepers.

 - Universal firmness: The Tuft & Needle Original mattress has a medium firm feel that appeals to every kind of sleeper.
 It provides a comfy blend of cushion and support.

 The Helix Plus and Tuft & Needle Original couldn’t be more different.
 The Plus is a hybrid mattress with durable steel coils at its base and a firm feel, while the Tuft & Needle Original is an all-foam mattress with a medium firm feel.
 The Plus is designed for heavyweight sleepers, so it will feel extra firm to the average sleeper.
 In contrast, the Tuft & Needle Original will feel comfy to the average sleeper, but far too plush for most plus-sized sleepers.

 Here’s how these mattresses look on the inside.